the-aryanmishra/VR_Assignment1_AryanMishra_IMT2022502/README.md

 3. **Stitching**
    - Warp one image onto the plane of the other using the estimated homography.
    - Blend the overlapped region to reduce visible seams.
+   - The above is done using Stitcher from the OpenCV module.
+   - Cylindrical warper function turned out to be the best for our requirement.
+   - Remove the black borders from the stitched image.
    - Create a final stitched image (the panorama).

 ---